 Roscan's initial compilation of technical information of the Kandiole Project identified several areas of immediate interest.
 An initial exploration program consisting of prospecting, mapping and sampling of the entire land position was completed in F2018 with the objective of identifying areas for more detailed exploration, including drilling.
-Ground control for the mapping and field work utilized updated satellite photographs.
-In addition, a program of detailed soil and termite sampling was completed in specific areas of the Mankouke and Moussala North permits, considered, in the short term, to be the most prospective.
+In addition, a program of detailed soil and termite sampling was completed in specific areas of the permits, considered, in the short term, to be the most prospective areas of the land package.